-MGT403 Entrepreneurship SEM 1 or 2
+MGT403 Entrepreneurship

 The course helps students to identify and recognise the importance of process and product innovations, intra-premiership and intellectual property protection at the workplace.
 The contents of the course cover the scope and nature of entrepreneurship, intellectual property and commercialisation of innovation, legal and ethical concerns, launching and operations of a venture, venture capital, development and exit from the business and corporate entrepreneurship and intrapreneurship.